 I am Chuan-Peng Hu, a Ph.D. student in Department of psychology at Tsinghua University, Beijing, PR.China.
-I am working in the cultural psychology lab with Prof. Kaiping Peng, and I am also working with Dr. Jie Sui of Oxford.
+I am working in the cultural psychology lab with Prof. Kaiping Peng, and I am also working with Dr. Jie Sui of the University of Bath.

 I am also an administrator of a Chinese online forum of brain science: 52brain.com, We have meetings occasionally.
 Contact me if you want to meet young cognitive researchers in China.